greenbone/docs/src/22.4/container/prerequisites.md

 ### Setting up Docker

-To allow the current user to run `docker`-commands and therefore start the containers, they must be added to the *docker* user group (or be run as root).
+To allow the current user to run {command}`docker`-commands and therefore start the containers, they must be added to the *docker* user group (or be run as root).
-To make the group change effective, either logout and login again or use the `su`-command.
+To make the group change effective, either logout and login again or use the {command}`su`-command.

 ```{code-block} shell
 ---